 I’m Hannah Hill, a 23 year old visual artist who specialises in illustrative hand embroidery.
 Most of my work stems from being autobiographical; exploring my gender, sexuality, mixed ethnicity, feminism and mental illness through bold motifs and compositions which pack a punch.
 My work aims to showcase how powerful textiles can be as medium to communicate socio-political messages.

 I’m interested in the juxtaposition between fast paced social media and technology, as well as energetic and hyped Grime music and its surrounding culture, with the slow task of hand stitching and the dated stereotypes of delicate and soft “women’s work” that come with needlework.
-I have been taking some inspiration from historical art and textiles such as the details and narratives, and putting a modern, usually feminist spin on it.
 I’m passionate about uplifting and celebrating the creativity of people of colour, so I create art which is accessible and inclusive of people and ideas that have been excluded from Western art history.

 My choice to hand embroider is both personal and political.
 It is a medium which has been excluded from the Fine Art cannon due to sexism and classism, a medium which is laborious yet therapeutic for my mental wellbeing, as well as connecting me to my ancestry through India’s rich history with textiles.